libbybaldwin/phonegap-powerapp/README.md

 * *Geolocation and Timestamp* - Saved with each item
 * *User Rating* - User rates with star rating and comment, saved with each item
 * *Social Aspect* - If logged in, users can share their item data anonymously and see other's data
-* *Interactive Mapping* - Items, including shared items, shown as markers on map (tap marker to see item data)
+* *Interactive Mapping* - Items, including shared items, shown as markers on map, tap marker to see info window

 ### Companion Node.js Server